 MA EPHT - Heat-Related Illness

 Each year, there are about 700 heat-related deaths in the United States.
-In 2022, 707 Massachusetts residents visited the emergency department (ED) and 87 were hospitalized.
-In the last decade, heat-related illnesses have caused 30 deaths in Massachusetts.
+In 2022, 707 Massachusetts residents visited the emergency department (ED) and 87 were hospitalized for heat-related illness (HRI).
+In the last decade, HRI has caused 30 deaths in Massachusetts.

 The Intergovernmental Panel on Climate Change (IPCC) is a group of scientists working on climate-related projects for the United Nations.
 The IPCC predicts that climate change will cause increasing heat waves.
 We can also expect to see longer warm seasons.
-In turn, the prevalence of heat-related illness is also expected to grow.
+In turn, the prevalence of HRI is also expected to grow.

 You can use the display to review HRI hospitalization or ED rates for any city or town in Massachusetts.